runicscribe/worldbuilding-docs/schizotech/fae.md

 but small wings at the ankles or in place of ears is also frequent.
 Wings may appear disconected from body (although this is mostly illusory/glammer)

 High elves rarely bother with real clothing, although may garb themselves in glammers of shimmering light or auroras.

+Opposed to death of the soul, both literaly and metaphorically (i.e. loss of hope).
+This belief is emboidied by their role as messengers of the gods, shepherds of human souls, and guardians of the pool of rebirth.

 ## Responsibilities